smallcms/kde_pinch_to_zoom_on_wayland/README.md

 # F.A.Q.
 **Q: Why use dotoold/dotoolc combination?
 Command ```echo key super+minus | dotool``` works same...**

-**A:** No, not same. dtoold with dtoolc calls works better and faster.
+**A:** No, not same. dotoold with dotoolc calls works better and faster.